-In May 2014, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which amends its guidance related to revenue recognition.
-ASU 2014-09 requires an entity to recognize revenue as performance obligations are met, in order to reflect the transfer of promised goods or services to customers in an amount that reflects the consideration the entity is entitled to receive for those goods or services.
+In May 2014, Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which amends its guidance related to revenue recognition.
+ASU No. 2014-09 requires an entity to recognize revenue as performance obligations are met, in order to reflect the transfer of promised goods or services to customers in an amount that reflects the consideration the entity is entitled to receive for those goods or services.
 The following steps are applied in the updated guidance: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract; and (5) recognize revenue when, or as, the entity satisfies a performance obligation.
-ASU 2014-09 is effective for the College for its fiscal year beginning July 1, 2018.
+ASU No. 2014-09 is effective for the College in fiscal 2019.
 ASU 2014-09 can be adopted either retrospectively to each prior reporting period presented or as a cumulative-effect adjustment as of the date of adoption.
-The College is currently determining its implementation approach, and assessing the impact that this guidance may have on our financial position.
+The College is assessing the impact that this guidance will have on its financial position.

 In February 2016, FASB issued ASU No. 2016-02, Leases.
 ASU No. 2016-02 was issued to increase transparency and comparability among entities.
 Lessees will need to recognize nearly all lease transactions (other than leases that meet the definition of a short-term lease) on the statement of financial position as a lease liability and a right-of-use asset (as defined).
 Lessor accounting under the new guidance will be similar to the current model.
-ASU No. 2016-02 is effective for the College for its fiscal year beginning July 1, 2019.
-Early application is permitted.
+ASU No. 2016-02 is effective for the College in fiscal 2020, with early adoption permitted.
 Upon adoption, lessees and lessors will be required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach, which includes a number of optional practical expedients that entities may elect to apply.
 The College is assessing the impact this standard will have on its financial statements.

-In August 2016, FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
+In August 2016, FASB issued ASU No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
 The new guidance improves and simplifies the current net asset classification requirements and information presented in financial statements and notes that is useful in assessing a not-for-profit's liquidity, financial performance and cash flows.
-ASU 2016-14 is effective for the College for its fiscal year beginning July 1, 2018, with early adoption permitted.
-ASU 2016-14 is to be applied retroactively with transition provisions.
+ASU No. 2016-14 is effective for the College in fiscal 2019.
+ASU No. 2016-14 is to be applied retroactively with transition provisions.
 The College is assessing the impact this standard will have on its financial statements.